-Jeff Eiser has 29 years of practical work experience in the administration of one of the largest local corrections systems in the United States.
-He has extensive experience and expertise in the operation and staffing of small, medium and large jail facilities.
-Mr. Eiser holds a Bachelor's Degree in Criminal Justice and a Master's Degree in Education.
+Jeff Eiser has over 29 years of practical work experience in the operation and administration of one of the largest local corrections systems in the United States.
+He has extensive experience and expertise in the daily operation and staffing of small, medium and large jail facilities.
+Mr. Eiser holds a Bachelor's Degree in Criminal Justice from the University of Dayton and a Master's Degree in Education from Xavier University.

 Mr. Eiser offers a unique combination of real life experience, a researcher and adjunct instructor of criminal justice at the undergraduate university level.
 He has a distinct advantage over other criminal justice experts because he has personal experience in every facet of a corrections/jail facility.